zonemaster/zonemaster/docs/specifications/tests/Address-TP/address02.md

 Some anti-spam techniques use reverse DNS lookup to allow incoming traffic.
-In order to prevent name servers to be blocked or blacklisted, DNS administrators should publish PTR records associated to name servers' addresses.
+In order to prevent name servers to be blocked or blacklisted, DNS administrators should publish PTR records associated to name server addresses.

 [technical reference to be found]